-Atlantic bluefin Tuna, Thunnus thynnus is a giant of the fish world growing to a maximum size of 3meters and weighing up to 250 kilos.
-The largest species of tuna in the world these torpedo shaped fish are built for speed and power and travel huge distances in the open ocean.
+The Atlantic bluefin Tuna, Thunnus thynnus, is a giant of the fish world growing to a maximum size of 3 meters and weighing up to 250 kilos.
+These torpedo shaped fish are built for speed and power and travel huge distances in the open ocean.
 Unlike most fish they are warm blooded with heat generated in their powerful swimming muscles that enable them to accelerate rapidly, and gives them improved cognitive power and reactions.
-They are incredible top predators and are at the top of the oceanic food chain.
+They are incredible predators and are at the top of the oceanic food chain.

 Atlantic bluefin tuna are a fast simming and wide ranging species that has always occasionally ventured into UK waters but they became an extremely rare sight through the latter half of the 20th century when this higly valuable species was fished near to extinction.
 Thanks to improved international management stocks appear to have recovered.
-Atlantic bluefin tuna began reappearing in UK coastal waters in 2014 and since then they have been regularly sighted in increasing numbers around the coasts of Cornwall, and further along the south coast into Devon and Dorset waters.
-The return of this incredible species is most likely due to the increase in their prey in our waters, small pelagic fish such as sardines.
 Bluefin tuna appear in Cornish waters in mid-summer and are seen well into autumn.
-From 2021 the UK government allowed commercial fishermen who accidentally catch bluefin tuna in trawls or ring nets to land one fish per day per boat and they can be sold for human consumption.
-In 2023 the MMO announced a limited hook and line fishery for bluefin tuna in UK waters.
-We hope that this newly opened fishery is well managed and rules are strictly enforced as this is a top predator that is very easily over fished and has only recently recovered from the brink of near extinction.
+From 2021 the UK have had a small quota of blue fin tuna meaning that it is now legal for licenced fishermen to land them for human consumption.
+A stritcly monitored and limited line caught fishery has been created and at present line caught fish is the best option in terms of sustainablity.
+We hope that this newly opened fishery continues to be well managed and rules, both locally and internationally are strictly enforced as this is a top predator that is very easily over-fished and has only recently recovered from the brink of near extinction.

 In 2021, 1.3 tonnes of Atlantic Bluefin tuna was landed to Cornish ports with a value of over £4000.